-Line Item Budget and Budget Justification
+Line-Item Budget and Budget Justification

 Detailed line-item budgets and budget justifications are separate documents required for each year of the project.
 The detailed line-item budget contains a line item for each cost and the annual total for both the federal and non-federal share and is broken into the same cost categories on the SF- 424A.
-Federal share refers only to the ANA grant funds for which the applicant organization is applying, which is 80 percent of the total project costs.
-Applicants must provide 20 percent of non-federal funds to meet the cost sharing or matching requirements.
-Non-federal share, also known as cost sharing or matching funds, means the portion of the project costs not paid by federal funds (unless otherwise authorized by federal statue).
-This may include the value of allowable third-party in-kind contributions, donations, equipment, as well as expenditures or cash provided by the recipient to meet the non-federal share for the project costs.
-See also 45 CFR 75.306.
-The application should include information or documentation, such as letters or board resolution, to demonstrate the required commitment of non-federal share contributions.
+Federal share refers only to the ANA grant funds for which the applicant organization is applying, which is 80 percent of the total project cost.
+Applicants must provide 20 percent of the total project cost in order to meet the cost sharing or matching requirements.
+Non-federal share, also known as cost-sharing or matching, means the portion of project costs not paid by federal funds (unless otherwise authorized by federal statute).
+This may include the value of allowable third-party in-kind contributions such as donations, volunteers, equipment, as well as expenditures or cash provided by the recipient to meet the non-federal share for the project costs.
+See also 45 CFR § 75.306.
+The application should include information or documentation, such as letters from partners, vendors, or board resolution, to demonstrate the required commitment of non-federal share contributions.